-The residues from the first stage are plastics, wood, textiles which are treated by gasification, again into an energy rich gas and subsequently into electricity.
-This fraction contains highly toxic components (halogens and heavy metals) and a direct gasification would release these components into the atmosphere.

-The solution is to liquefy this fraction in a specific salt solution, in which the toxic ingredients can be eliminated with simple chemical neutralising rteactions.
-Te remaining liquid is absolutely free from toxic components so that also the generated gas burns only into water vapour and CO2, without any complicated filter installations.
+The output from the first stage are undegradable residues such as plastics, wood, textiles which are treated by gasification, again into an energy rich gas and subsequently into electricity.
+However this fraction contains highly toxic components (halogens and heavy metals) and a direct gasification would release these components into the atmosphere.
+The proposed solution is to also liquefy this fraction in a specific salt solution, in which the toxic ingredients are neutralised with simple chemical reactions which usually form insoluble salts which then are eliminated by sedimentation.
+The remaining liquid is absolutely free from toxic components so that also the generated gas burns only into water vapour and CO2, without any complicated filter installations.

-The only finally remaining components are the mineral raction (stomes, sand, broken glass, ceramics, etc.) which then can be safely mixed with concrete or asphalt.
+The only finally remaining components consist of the mineral fraction (stones, sand, broken glass, ceramics, etc.) which then can be safely mixed with concrete or asphalt.